 What is Glycolic Acid:

-how glycolic acid works as Plants generate Natural Type of AAHs.
-Your Skin Can Easily Absorb the very Few Molecules.
+AHAs are a type of natural acid generated from plants.
+They're made up of very little molecules that your skin can easily absorb.
 This qualifies them for anti-aging applications such as fine wrinkle-smoothing, skin texture enhancement, and so on.

 The smallest molecules of all the AHAs are found in glycolic acid.
 This permits glycolic acid to penetrate the skin more deeply and exfoliate it more effectively than other AHAs.

-A Complete Guide on Glycolic Acid functions by increasing cell turnover.
+Glycolic acid functions by increasing cell turnover.
 To put it another way, it breaks down the connections that hold skin cells together.
 As a result, your skin is able to shed dead skin cells faster than it would otherwise.

 Glycolic acid also encourages your skin to produce more collagen.
 Collagen is a protein that gives your skin firmness, plumpness, and elasticity.
 It also aids in the preservation of bone and connective tissue health.

 Collagen production decreases as you grow older.
-It deteriorates when you spend too much time in the sun.
+Collagen deteriorates when you spend too much time in the sun.
 Collagen degradation can be prevented by using glycolic acid on a daily basis.

 What It Does for Your Skin

 For a variety of reasons, glycolic acid is a popular treatment, including:

 - Anti-aging: It reduces fine wrinkles and improves the tone and texture of the skin.

 - Hydration: It hydrates the skin and keeps it from drying out.